 To heaven.

-This quote is from Act 3, Scene 3 of Hamlet.
-The young prince has an opportunity to kill Claudius.
-However, he finds him praying.
-It prevents Hamlet from acting.
-Hamlet is afraid that if he kills him at that moment, Claudius will go to heaven.
+In Act 3, Scene 3 of Hamlet, the young prince has an opportunity to kill Claudius but stops when he finds his uncle praying.
+Hamlet is afraid that Claudius will go to heaven if he acts out his revenge at the moment of prayer.

 Revenge should have no bounds.